confluentinc/cp-docker-images/docs/tutorials/clustered-deployment-sasl.rst

 Before you get started, you will first need to install `Docker <https://docs.docker.com/engine/installation/>`_ and `Docker Compose <https://docs.docker.com/compose/install/>`_.
 Once you've done that, you can follow the steps below to start up the Confluent Platform services.

-1. Follow sections 1, 2 and 3 on generating credentials in the “Docker Client” section above to create the SSL credentials.
+1. Follow sections 1, 2 and 3 in the “Docker Client” section above to create a docker-machine and generate the SSL credentials.

   Set the environment variable for secrets directory.
 This is used in the compose file.